awakecoding/qmux/SPEC.md

    When either side wishes to open a new channel, it allocates a local number for the channel.
 It then sends the following message to the other side, and includes the local channel number and initial window size in the message.

+      uint8     msgType (JMUX_MSG_CHANNEL_OPEN)
-      uint8     QMUX_MSG_CHANNEL_OPEN
+      uint8     msgFlags
-      uint8[3]  reserved
+      uint16    msgSize
-      uint32    sender channel id
+      uint32    senderChannelId
-      uint32    initial window size
+      uint32    initialWindowSize
-      uint32    maximum packet size
+      uint32    maximumPacketSize
+      uint8[*]  destinationUrl

-   The 'sender channel' is a local identifier for the channel used by the sender of this message.
-The 'initial window size' specifies how many bytes of channel data can be sent to the sender of this message without adjusting the window.
-The 'maximum packet size' specifies the maximum size of an individual data packet that can be sent to the sender.
-For example, one might want to use smaller packets for interactive connections to get better interactive response on slow links.
+   **senderChannelId** is a local identifier for the channel used by the sender of this message. **initialWindowSize** specifies how many bytes of channel data can be sent to the sender of this message without adjusting the window.
+The **maximumPacketSize** specifies the maximum size of an individual data packet that can be sent to the sender. **destinationUrl** is an UTF-8 string containing the destination for the channel:

+    * tcp://google.com:443
+    * tcp://192.168.1.100:3389

+   The URL string SHOULD NOT be null-terminated, but implementations SHOULD ignore null terminators if they are present.

-   The remote side then decides whether it can open the channel, and responds with either `QMUX_MSG_CHANNEL_OPEN_SUCCESS` or `QMUX_MSG_CHANNEL_OPEN_FAILURE`.
+   The remote side then decides whether it can open the channel, and responds with either `JMUX_MSG_CHANNEL_OPEN_SUCCESS` or `JMUX_MSG_CHANNEL_OPEN_FAILURE`.

+      uint8     msgType (JMUX_MSG_CHANNEL_OPEN_SUCCESS)
-      uint8     QMUX_MSG_CHANNEL_OPEN_SUCCESS
+      uint8     msgFlags
-      uint8[3]  reserved
+      uint16    msgSize
-      uint32    recipient channel id
+      uint32    recipientChannelId
-      uint32    sender channel id
+      uint32    senderChannelId
-      uint32    initial window size
+      uint32    initialWindowSize
-      uint32    maximum packet size
+      uint32    maximumPacketSize

-   The 'recipient channel' is the channel number given in the original open request, and 'sender channel' is the channel number allocated by the other side.
+   The **recipientChannelId** is the channel number given in the original open request, and **senderChannelId** is the channel number allocated by the other side.

+      uint8     msgType (JMUX_MSG_CHANNEL_OPEN_FAILURE)
-      uint8     QMUX_MSG_CHANNEL_OPEN_FAILURE
+      uint8     msgFlags
-      uint8[3]  reserved
+      uint16    msgSize
+      uint32    recipientChannelId
-      uint32    recipient channel id
+      uint32    reasonCode
+      uint8[*]  description

+   The **reasonCode** is used to indicate the reason for the channel opening failure.
+The **description** field is optional and contains a textual explanation for the failure if it is present.

 ###  Data Transfer

    The window size specifies how many bytes the other party can send before it must wait for the window to be adjusted.
 Both parties use the following message to adjust the window.

+      uint8     msgType (JMUX_MSG_CHANNEL_WINDOW_ADJUST)
-      uint8     QMUX_MSG_CHANNEL_WINDOW_ADJUST
+      uint8     msgFlags
-      uint8[3]  reserved
+      uint16    msgSize
-      uint32    recipient channel id
+      uint32    recipientChannelId
-      uint32    bytes to add
+      uint32    windowAdjustment

    After receiving this message, the recipient MAY send the given number of bytes more than it was previously allowed to send; the window size is incremented.
 Implementations MUST correctly handle window sizes of up to 2^32 - 1 bytes.
 The window MUST NOT be increased above 2^32 - 1 bytes.

    Data transfer is done with messages of the following type.

+      uint8     msgType (JMUX_MSG_CHANNEL_DATA)
-      uint8     QMUX_MSG_CHANNEL_DATA
+      uint8     msgFlags
-      uint8[3]  reserved
-      uint32    recipient channel id
+      uint16    msgSize
-      uint32    transfer size
+      uint32    recipientChannelId
-      uint8[*]  transfer data
+      uint8[*]  transferData

    The maximum amount of data allowed is determined by the maximum packet size for the channel, and the current window size, whichever is smaller.
 The window size is decremented by the amount of data sent.
 Both parties MAY ignore all extra data sent after the allowed window is empty.